 - Fatty fish and seafood (salmon, mackerel, oysters)

 You can learn more about these foods’ effects in my article on the ideal menopause diet.

-The best recipes for women over 50, especially in intermittent fasting, are composed of the previous foods.
+The best recipes for women over 50, especially in intermittent fasting, comprise the previous foods.

 Therefore, here comes the ultimate recipe.
 This pizza will be equally well and tasty to men and children.
 Because of the polyphenols, I recommend green tea or a keto-friendly wine to accompany it.

 The best thing about the following recipe is that it does not require exotic ingredients and can be prepared in no time without any cooking knowledge.

 - 2 cups mozzarella